 What Is Franchise Tax?

 Despite its name, franchise tax has nothing to do with owning a franchise.
-A franchise tax is a tax that certain states charge businesses for the privilege of being incorporated or organized in that state, or for the privilege of doing business in that state.
-It is essentially the cost of maintaining your legal entity in a given jurisdiction.
+A franchise tax is a fee that certain states charge businesses for the privilege of being incorporated or organized in the state, or for the privilege of doing business there.
+It is essentially the cost of keeping your legal entity in good standing in a given jurisdiction.

-Franchise taxes are separate from income taxes.
-A business may owe franchise tax even if it earns no revenue or operates at a loss.
-This catches many business owners off guard, particularly those who form entities in states like Delaware or Texas without fully understanding the ongoing tax obligations.
+Franchise tax is separate from income tax.
+A business can owe franchise tax even if it earns no revenue or operates at a loss, which catches many owners off guard, particularly those who form entities in states like Delaware, Texas, or California without budgeting for the ongoing obligation.

 Which States Charge Franchise Tax?